FaisalMK03/diabetes-prediction-app/readme.txt

-It's trained using a real dataset that's been studied by indian doctors The data is firstly cleaned and loaded before being tested After training the model can predict precisely based on the given accuracy
+It's trained using a real dataset that's been studied by indian doctors The data is firstly cleaned and loaded before being tested After training the model can predict precisely based on the given accuracy “The ‘pregnancies’ feature is included as it relates to gestational diabetes risk in females.
+For male patients, the value is zero.”

 Required Libarires:
 Pandas